varuog/zfe-user/README.md

 Copy file `zfe-user.global.php` from instllation directory  to config\autoload\zfe-user.global.php.dist and rename it to zfe-user.global.php

+Copy `data\language` folder from zfe-user and paste it to application data directory Create other directory `data\proxies`, `data\hydrators`, `data\document`

-Add this code block to `config\atuoload\dependencies.global.php` under dependency keys
+Copy `template` folder from zfe-user and paste to application template folder Add this code block to `config\atuoload\dependencies.global.php` under dependency keys
 ```php
  'dependencies' => [